bs-divy-jain/my-package/README.md

 # My Package

-This is a simple package for greeting people.
+This is a simple package for utility functions